 I use Royal Basmati that I get from Costco, while in India I used Daawat Basmati that was very good for making pulao and biryani or any kind of rice preparation.

 Fried Onions are also added to enhance the taste.
 Deep fry onions in a kadhai til dark brown. take care not to burn onions as these will taste bitter when added and cooked with rice.

 Other preparations that we do are.. make ginger-garlic and green chilli paste.
-We need another half cup of onions to masala that we make to cook vegetables.
+We need another half cup of onions to make make vegetable masala/

 Mint and coriander leaves are added to enhance the flavour.

 Assemble Rice and vegetables in alternate layers , with saffron infused milk, fried onions.
 Finally garnish with mint leaves and add essence.
 Cover the pan tightly, seal with foil or thick rolled dough.
 Cover with lid.
 You can out any heavy pan over the lid. the rice and vegetables should cook on dum.